pachyderm/docs-content/latest/learn/glossary/datum.md

 {{% notice note %}}
 Datums that failed are still included in the total, but not shown in the progress indicator.
 {{%/notice%}}

+## Restarts

+A job restarts when an internal error (not the user code) occurs while processing a job.
+These occurrences are counted in the `RESTART` column.